tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The main consensus algorithm loop consists of every node (Alice), selecting a random peer node (Bob) and sharing their graph history.
 Now Alice and Bob have the same graph history.

-Alice and Bob both create a new event with the new knowledge they havve just learnt from their peer.
+Alice and Bob both create a new event with the new knowledge they have just learnt from their peer.

 Alice repeats this process continuously.